jesterbiu/writings/polymorphism.md

 # 多态

-- Why do we need polymorphism? using examples from the type-class paper.
-  - Polymorphism means that a value may have multiple types.
-Why need multiple types?
-Why need types at all?
 - How do we achieve that? introduce various kinds of polymorphism in some clear distinct ways: parametric (C++ template - ish), ad-hoc (operator overloading).
 - How do they evolve with each other?
 The expressiveness  is limited using only one kind of polymorphism at a time, thus almost all PLs employ more various